FAA Owner Trust

 Why not just use an LLC?

 For most parties who do not qualify for N-registration, the establishment of a simple LLC or other corporate layer will not solve the problem, as the FAA will look through that structure to the member or shareholder for citizenship qualification purposes.
-A qualifying trust, however, can fill the citizenship requirement for almost any individual or entity.
+A qualifying trust, however, can satisfy the citizenship requirement for almost any individual or entity.